Simplify enum testing with CaseIterative

 }

-Another benefit is that you don’t have to remember to write new tests every time you add a new case.
+Another benefit is that you don’t have to remember to write new tests when you add a new cases to this enum.

 Internally iterable enums